Victorian Labor Party

-The Australian Labor Party (Victorian Branch), commonly known as Victorian Labor, is the semi-autonomous Victorian branch of the Australian Labor Party (ALP).
-The Victorian branch comprises two major wings: the parliamentary wing and the organisational wing.
-The parliamentary wing comprising all elected party members in the Legislative Assembly and Legislative Council, which when they meet collectively constitute the party caucus.
+The Victorian Labor Party, officially known as the Australian Labor Party (Victorian Branch) and commonly referred to simply as Victorian Labor, is the Victorian state branch of the Australian Labor Party (ALP).
+The party forms the incumbent government in the state of Victoria and is led by Jacinta Allan, who has served concurrently as Premier of Victoria since 2023.

+Victorian Labor comprises two major wings: the parliamentary wing and the organisational wing.
+The parliamentary wing (formally referred to as the State Parliamentary Labor Party) comprises all elected party members in the Legislative Assembly and Legislative Council, which when they meet collectively constitute the party caucus.
 The parliamentary leader is elected from and by the caucus, and party factions have a strong influence in the election of the leader.
-The leader's position is dependent on the continuing support of the caucus (and party factions) and the leader may be deposed by failing to win a vote of confidence of parliamentary members.
-By convention, the premier sits in the Legislative Assembly, and is the leader of the party controlling a majority in that house.
+The leader's position is dependent on the continuing support of the caucus, and the leader may be deposed by failing to win a vote of confidence of parliamentary members.
+By convention, the Premier sits in the Legislative Assembly, and is the leader of the party controlling a majority in that house.
 The party leader also typically is a member of the Assembly, though this is not a strict party constitutional requirement.

-When the Labor party wins sufficient seats to be able to control a majority in the Legislative Assembly, the party leader becomes the State Premier and Labor will form the government.
+When Victorian Labor wins sufficient seats to be able to control a majority in the Legislative Assembly, the party leader becomes the State Premier and Labor will form the Government of Victoria.
 When the party is not in government, the party leader becomes the Leader of the Opposition.
 To become a Premier or Opposition Leader, the party leader must be or within a short period of time become a member of the Legislative Assembly.

-Daniel Andrews has been the leader of the party since 3 December 2010 and Jacinta Allan has been deputy party leader since 25 June 2022.
-At the 2014 state election, the ALP in Victoria obtained a majority with 47 of the 88 seats in the Legislative Assembly and formed the Government of Victoria.
-They then increased their share of seats in the Assembly to 55 after the 2018 election.
-Andrews has been the Premier of Victoria since 4 December 2014 and Allan Deputy Premier since 27 June 2022.
-The party currently has 15 of the 40 seats in the Legislative Council.
-The Andrews Ministry comprises 22 ministers.
+Jacinta Allan and Ben Carroll have been the leader and deputy leader respectively since 27 September 2023.
+At the 2014 state election, Victorian Labor obtained a majority with 47 of the 88 seats in the Legislative Assembly and formed government.
+The party then increased its share of seats in the Assembly to 55 after the 2018 election.
+The party currently holds 15 of the 40 seats in the Legislative Council.

-Relationship with national party

-While the National Executive of the ALP is responsible for national campaign strategy, each state and territory is an autonomous branch and is responsible for campaigning in its own jurisdiction for federal, state and local elections.
-Although many National ALP ideologies were influenced by Victorian Branch.